 Trump Raised Prospect of a North Korea Strike with U.N.
-Envoys But Said He Wants to Avoid a Fight
+Envoys, But Said He Wants to Avoid a Fight

 The White House warning is aimed at prodding China into reining in its neighbor’s nuclear ambitions.